 In Leicester, the Sikh community is diverse and gurdwaras have developed according to the wishes and desires of individuals and community groups.
 Although the aesthetic character of gurdwara buildings is clearly of consideration, the central focus is always on social and religious practices, and the demonstration of values at the heart of Sikhism.
 A whole range of buildings in the city have proved suited to these purposes.
 Sikh communities across Leicester act as important custodians of varied Leicester buildings, but also create significant places through their reuse, redevelopment, and constant care.
 Sikh adaptations and additions to the urban fabric of the city reflect an increasingly public and self-conscious presence, drawing on both local character and Sikh understandings of place.

 Office of National Statistics.
 2012.
 Religion in England and Wales 2011.
 [ONLINE] Available at: http://www.ons.gov.uk/peoplepopulationandcommunity/culturalidentity/religion/articles/religioninenglandandwales2011/2012-12-11.
 [Accessed 29 August 2016].

 Clare Canning, September 2016

-Clare Canning is currently pursuing PhD study at the University of Leicester, in partnership with Historic England and funded by the Arts and Humanities Research Council.
+Dr Clare Canning obtained her PhD on the topic of Sikh architectural history in Britain at the University of Leicester, in partnership with Historic England and funded by the Arts and Humanities Research Council.
 Further details of her research can be found at: https://historicengland.org.uk/whats-new/research/sikh-places-of-worship/